It's long been known that getting too little of vitamin D weakens bones. But when it comes to heart health, the role vitamin D may play is less clear.

 See more Expert Answers

-- Vitamin D. National Institutes of Health: Office of Dietary Supplements. https://ods.od.nih.gov/factsheets/VitaminD-HealthProfessional/.
-Accessed Dec.
-18, 2015.
+- Vitamin D. Office of Dietary Supplements. https://ods.od.nih.gov/factsheets/VitaminD-HealthProfessional/.
+Accessed May 6, 2019.

-- Dietary Reference Intakes for calcium and vitamin D. Institute of Medicine. http://www.nap.edu/catalog/13050/dietary-reference-intakes-for-calcium-and-vitamin-d.
-Accessed Dec.
-21, 2015.
+- Dietary Reference Intakes for calcium and vitamin D. National Academies of Sciences, Engineering, and Medicine. https://www.nap.edu/catalog/13050/dietary-reference-intakes-for-calcium-and-vitamin-d.
+Accessed May 6, 2019.

-- Vitamin D. Merck Manual Professional Version. http://www.merckmanuals.com/professional/nutritional-disorders/vitamin-deficiency,-dependency,-and-toxicity/vitamin-d.
-Accessed Dec.
-21, 2015.
+- Vitamin D. Merck Manual Professional Version. https://www.merckmanuals.com/professional/nutritional-disorders/vitamin-deficiency,-dependency,-and-toxicity/vitamin-d?query=Vitamin D#.
+Accessed May 6, 2019.